OpenDEM/3d2png/README.md

 Update with three.js 162.
 The last Version of three.js with support of for WebGL 1.
 The software 3d2png depends on headless-gl, which only supports WebGL 1.

-**TODO for Patch: The lights need to be revised.
-Standard light system RoomEnvironment is not working with headless rendering.**
+**Remarks: Standard light system RoomEnvironment is not working with headless rendering.
+The patch of PMREMGenerator to get RoomEnvironment to work did not work for all systems.
+An attempt was made here to imitate RoomEnvironment with classic lights.
+It must be checked whether this is sufficient. **

 Test: node --inspect 3d2png.js samples/DavidStatue.stl 640x480 test.png